MarketSquare/robotframework-requests/README.md

 this will create a `request.Session` object.
 The `Create Session` keyword accepts to two arguments an _alias_ to identify the session later and the _root url_.

-All of the HTTP verbs are mapped to keywords and they at least accept two arguments.
+All of the HTTP verbs are mapped to the keywords and they at least accept two arguments.
 The first is the _alias_ identifying the Session we created earlier.
 The second argument is _URI_

 Above we create two Sessions one to the _github api_ and the other to _google_.
 Creating sessions dont send any requests.